 What should I bring to a sound bath?

 The yoga studio or sound therapy studio will provide everything you need.
 Simply wear comfortable clothing.

 What does a gong bath do?

-In a gong bath you are submerged in the sounds of gongs.
+In a gong bath meditation, you are submerged in the sound.
 This produces alpha and theta brainwaves that are associated with inner peace and relaxation.
-Therefore they help with stress, anxiety and other problems.
+Therefore, we can use gong baths for anxiety, stress, and other problems.

 How do you feel after a gong bath?

 Most people feel very relaxed after a gong bath.
-If you have ever experienced a deep and restorative night’s sleep, gong baths have a similar effect.
+If you have ever experienced a deep and restorative night’s sleep, this is similar.